Nothing ushers in summer like fresh-picked strawberries. These perennial fruits are an essential for small-scale homesteads!

 Why Local Matters

-In our growing zone 4, strawberries make an appearance for about 2-4 weeks every year, from mid-June to early July.
-The window for picking these jewels is short, so make time for it as soon as you hear the buzz.
-Follow along on my social media accounts for local updates too.
+In our growing Zone 4/5, strawberries make an appearance for about 2–4 weeks every year, from mid-June to early July.
+The window for picking is short, so make time for it as soon as you hear the buzz.
+If you can’t grow enough, be sure to get to a farm and pick your own (PYO in berry lingo).
+Our fabulous MN Grown has a directory of PYO farms!
+Even though we grow a lot of strawberries we usually go and pick some as well, bags of frozen strawberries feel like food insurance!

 Both flavor and nutrition start to degrade soon after picking.
 The vitamin C content and the antioxidant amounts fade quickly.
-Strawberries are best within 24 hours of being picked, although some people have luck extending the life of their fresh berries by soaking them in one-part cider vinegar to one-part water for a few minutes before drying very thoroughly and refrigerating.
+Strawberries are best within 24 hours of being picked, although some people have luck extending the life of their fresh berries by soaking them in one-part apple cider vinegar to one-part water for a few minutes before drying very thoroughly and refrigerating.

 To get the most flavor and nutrition out of the fresh and local berries, make sure you eat as many as humanly possible (ha) right away and preserve the rest within 24–48 hours of harvesting them.

-Preserving the berries is an excellent way to protect their flavor and nutrition.
+Freezing the berries is an excellent way to protect their flavor and nutrition.
 Plus, savoring those summer flavors deep in winter is downright magical!

 Fresh strawberries are especially tasty on fresh local greens for a summer salad, or drizzled with aged balsamic vinegar, or served over vanilla ice cream.
-Frozen berries work well for desserts and sauces, or as a topping on your morning oatmeal.
-Strawberry jam is excellent mixed into plain Greek yogurt.

-Really, there’s no wrong way to eat strawberries!
+But really, there’s no wrong way to eat strawberries!

 Dig In,